Best-Quality-Engineering/ossrh-template/README.md

 ```

 Next, use `travis` CLI to encrypt the code signing private key.
 This command will output the `key` and `iv`
-parameters needed to encrypt multiple files, so save them in a safe location:
+parameters needed to individually encrypt multiple files.
+They will be referenced in later steps, so save
+them in a safe location:

 ```sh
 travis encrypt-file deploy/code-signing-key.asc deploy/code-signing-key.asc.enc --com --print-key
 ```

-After this command completes, update the encrypted key (`$encrypted_XXXXXXXXXX_key`) and
+After this command completes it will report the variable names to use in `.travis.yml`, so update the
-iv (`$encrypted_XXXXXXXXXX_key`) variable names in `.travis.yml` with the correct values from
+encrypted key (`$encrypted_XXXXXXXXXX_key`) and iv (`$encrypted_XXXXXXXXXX_key`) variable names with
-your TravisCI settings.
+the correct values.
+The names can also be retrieved from the repository settings screen.

 :exclamation: **Ensure that `deploy/code-signing-key.asc` is moved out of the project directory.** Then add the
 file: